 Professor Kotkin has been teaching in the department since 1989.
-He holds a joint appointment in the Woodrow Wilson School for Public and International Affairs at Princeton.
+He holds a joint appointment in the Princeton School for Public and International Affairs at Princeton.
 He is also a Research Scholar at the Hoover Institution at Stanford University.

 His research interests include authoritarianism, geopolitics, global political economy, empire, and modernism in the arts and politics.